Dylan-Zheng/Rise-of-Kingdoms-Bot/README.md

 - Add auto restart
 - Add attack level range for barbarians
-- Allow to manually config building position
+- Allow to manually configure building position

 Note: Don't forget to move your **'save'**, **'config.json'** and **'devices_config.json'** to new version folder